JensKlambauer/Sample.MVC5.Grid/README.md

-# Sample MVC with NonFactors MVC5.Grid
+## Sample MVC with NonFactors MVC5.Grid and Jquery-ui Datepicker